K123AsJ0k1/cloud-hpc-oss-mlops-platform/integration-setup.md

 ### Submitter Credentials

 To use Submitter that connects CPouta OSS and Mahti Ray, we need to setup SSH credentials.
-Please use the following offical documentation:
+Please read through the following offical documentation:

 - [CPouta SSH keys](https://docs.csc.fi/cloud/pouta/launch-vm-from-web-gui/#setting-up-ssh-keys)
 - [Mahti SSH key](https://docs.csc.fi/computing/connecting/ssh-keys/)

 Do the following actions:

-1. Go to PC .ssh folder and create compose-secrets.json with the following template:
+1. Go to PC .ssh folder and create compose-secrets.json containing the following with brackets filled:

 ```
 {